maflcko/b-c-gui-translations-review/reviews/cs.md

         <translation>Nerozeznaná síť v -proxy='%s': '%s'</translation>

 ERR
-Word choice is unnatural; "Nerozpoznaná síť" is the standard way to say "Unrecognized network" in Czech.
+The adjective choice is nonstandard; "Nerozpoznaná" is the correct and common form in Czech.

 Correct translation:
 Nerozpoznaná síť v -proxy='%s': '%s'
 ```
 </details>

-Number of issues: 51.
+Number of issues: 46.